Join us for a live tour of Branching Minds most talked-about new tools!

 Assess Your Strengths and Weaknesses

-A great way to start is by assessing our own executive functioning strengths and areas for improvement.
+A great way to start is to assess our own executive functioning strengths and areas for improvement.
 Are you great at organizing materials but struggle with time management?
 Maybe you’re excellent at managing student behavior but find it difficult to prioritize tasks when your to-do list is overflowing.

 ➡️ Resource: Executive Function Checklist for Teachers